Name That Tune: Episode status

 The 1950s primetime versions are believed to be wiped and lost.
 A handful of episodes have survived and clips have been shown on other programs.

 The 1974-1975 and 1977 NBC daytime versions are believed to be wiped due to NBC's practice of wiping daytime game shows during this time.

-The 1974-1981 syndicated version is believe to be completely intact, but has never aired in reruns on national American television, both due to Ralph Edwards not selling the rights and music clearance issues.
+The 1974-1981 syndicated version is believed to be completely intact, but has never aired in reruns on national American television, both due to Ralph Edwards not selling the rights and music clearance issues.
 Clips from this version have aired on other shows in the past.

 The 1984 syndicated series is fully intact and was rerun on American television on a fairly heavy basis for almost a decade.
 Christian Broadcasting Network (now Freeform) was the first to air reruns of the series, from September 2, 1985, to August 29, 1986.
 USA Network picked it up on January 2, 1989, and ran it until September 13, 1991.
 It then returned to the renamed The Family Channel (again, now Freeform), which aired it from June 7, 1993, to March 29, 1996.
 Prestige Entertainment Group, the format's current distributor, holds the rights to the syndicated Kennedy and Lange versions.

-20 episodes of the 1984-85 version were added to the streaming service Tubi in June 2021; they were removed in 2024.
+Twenty episodes of the 1984-85 version were added to the streaming service Tubi in June 2021.
+They were removed in 2024.

 Revivals

-During the 1996-1997 season, an attempt to revived the show was made by Quincy Jones-David Salzman Entertainmentafter their normal producing partner Warner Bros. passed up on the project, they later went to Columbia TriStar Television in an attempt to possible pair up with a revival of 50s/70s/80s game show Treasure Hunt but both were scrapped later on in their respective lifespans.
+During the 1996-1997 season, an attempt to revived the show was made by Quincy Jones-David Salzman Entertainment after their normal producing partner Warner Bros. passed up on the project, they later went to Columbia TriStar Television in an attempt to possible pair up with a revival of 50s/70s/80s game show Treasure Hunt but both were scrapped later on in their respective lifespans.

 An attempt to revive the show in 2001 with producer Phil Gurin fell through.
 This would have been "a game-variety hybrid," such as incorporating live performances.

 In October 2006, CBS ordered a pilot for a revival with Donny Osmond as host, but it was not picked up for a series order.
 This attempt would have included a new bonus round where contestants guessed 15 songs in 60 seconds for a shot at $1 million.

 In October 2007, it was reported that MTV Networks had bought the rights to the series and planned to create concurrent versions of the show to air on MTV, VH1 and CMT in 2008.
 Their musical content was to be tailored to the networks' respective formats and audiences (for example, the CMT version would have focused on country music), and the show was to be "[reinterpreted] for the digital age" with new online elements.
 None of these efforts ultimately made it to air.

 In March 2012, it was reported that FremantleMedia had bought the rights and planned to revive the series.
 However, that plan never came to fruition.

 In October 2017, CBS ordered another pilot for a revival, this time with Elizabeth Banks as host.
 However, it was not ordered to series.